A Kernel Two-sample Test for Dynamical Systems: Technical Preliminaries

+for all $g \in \mathcal{G}$ and $f \in \mathcal{H}$.
+Equivalently, the covariance operator can also be defined in terms of tensor spaces \cite[Sec.
+3.2]{muandet2017kernel}, however, \eqref{eq:operatorMix} connects nicely to standard mixing expressions (\cf \abvEq \eqref{eq:mixgeneral}).
+Further, the HSIC framework provides rich results such as efficient estimators and concentration results.

 The general framework is highly flexible and can deal with a variety of objects.
-For our problem, we can use a simplified setting, which coincides with the setup for the kernel two-sample test.
+For our problem, we can use a simplified setting, where both systems belong to the same space, which is consistent with the setup for the kernel two-sample test.
 Estimations of \eqref{eq:HSIC} in terms of kernel evaluations can be found in \citep[Equation~(4)]{gretton2008kernel}.